-Articles are published under an exclusive licence (or non-exclusive licence for UK Crown and US Federal Government employees) and authors retain copyright.
-Articles can also be published under a Creative Commons licence to facilitate reuse of the content; please refer to the The British Journal of Sports Medicine Copyright Author Licence Statement.
+Articles are published under an exclusive licence or non-exclusive licence for UK Crown employees or where BMJ has agreed CC BY applies.
+For US Federal Government officers or employees acting as part of their official duties, the terms are as stated in accordance with our licence terms.
+Authors or their employers retain copyright.
+Open access articles can be reused under the terms of the relevant Creative Commons licence to facilitate reuse of the content; please refer to the British Journal of Sports Medicine Author Licence for the applicable Creative Commons licences.

 - Video abstracts should not last longer than 4 minutes.

 - The content and focus of the video must relate directly to the study that has been accepted for publication, and should not stray beyond the data.
 We recommend that you follow the same structure as the paper itself i.e. briefly outline the background/context of the study, present your research objective, outline the methods used, present the key results and then discuss the implications of the outcomes.

 - The presentation and content of the video should be in a style and in terms that will be understandable and accessible to a general medical audience.
 The main language should be English, but we welcome subtitles in another language.
 Please avoid jargon that will not be familiar to a wide medical audience, and do not use abbreviations.

 - Authors usually talk directly into the camera and/or present a slideshow, but we encourage the use of other relevant visual and audio material (such as animations, video clips, still photographs, figures, infographics).
 If you wish to use material from previously published work or from other sources, please obtain the appropriate permissions from the relevant publisher or copyright owner.

 - If the video shows any identifiable living patients and/or identifiable personal details, authors need to demonstrate that consent has been obtained.
 If a patient consent form was provided for the related article, there is no need to provide this again for the video.